An efficient, provably optimal algorithm for the 0-1 loss linear classification problem: Addtional experiments

 \subsection{Run-time complexity analysis}

-In the worst case situation, $\mathsf{\texttt{ub}}\geq N/2$, viability filtering with the approximate global upper bound will do nothing because every combinatorial configuration will be feasible (if a model's objective function value $E_{0-1}\geq N/2$, we can get its negative part by reversing the direction of the normal vector; the resulting model will have the 0-1 loss smaller than $N/2$, both models represented by the same hyperplane).
-Therefore, all $O\left(N^{D}\right)$ configurations will be enumerated for all $N$ dataset items.
-In each iteration, a configuration takes constant time to update its 0-1 loss, followed by $O\left(N\right)$ time required to calculate the complete 0-1 loss of a configuration.
-Hence, the ICE algorithm will have $O\left(N^{D+1}\right)$ in the worst case.

-We test the wall clock time of our novel ICE algorithm on four different synthetic data sets with dimension ranging from $1D$ to $4D$.
-The 1$D$-dimensional data set has data size ranging from $N=1000$ to 60000, the 2$D$-dimensional ranges from 150 to 2400, 3$D$-dimensional from 50 to 500, and 4$D$-dimensional data ranging from 30 to 200.
+We test the wall clock time of our novel ICE algorithm on four different synthetic datasets with dimension ranging from $1D$ to $4D$.
+The 1$D$-dimensional dataset has data size ranging from $N=1000$ to 60000, the 2$D$-dimensional ranges from 150 to 2400, 3$D$-dimensional from 50 to 500, and 4$D$-dimensional data ranging from 30 to 200.
 The worst-case predictions are well-matched empirically (see Figure \ref{fig:run-time-polynomial}).

-Viability filtering using the approximate global upper bound $\mathsf{\texttt{ub}}$ is a powerful technique which can substantially speed up our algorithm.
-Next, we will evaluate the effectiveness of the upper bound (see Figure \ref{fig:run-time-viability}).
-We generate five synthetic datasets with dimension ranging from $D=1$ to $D=4$, and varying $\mathsf{\texttt{ub}}$ from $\hat{E}_{\text{0-1}}$ to $N$.
-The synthetic datasets are chosen such that they all have $\hat{E}_{\text{0-1}}$ approximately equal to $0.1N$ and $0.2N$.
-Figure \ref{fig:run-time-viability} shows polynomial degree decrease in run time as $\mathsf{\texttt{ub}}$ is decreased from $N/2$ to $\hat{E}_{\text{0-1}}$, and it remains stable when $\mathsf{\texttt{ub}}\geq N/2$ because then all configurations are viable.